quchen/voron/buildlog.md

 0.071mm variance.
 I don’t know whether that is very good, but it certainly isn’t terrible considering it’s well below a typical layer height.

+**Note from the future:** I should have written down how I did this.
+Simply click the _Calibrate_ button in Klipper?

 ## Test print?
 Test print!